 When thinking about closing some of the things you have most likely considered, or should have, including whether you have been able to meet or exceed your annual revenue projections, whether you have been able to keep your top employees happy, and whether your customers have been returning and on a regular basis.
 Something else to consider is whether you are happy in your business and all it entails.
 If the answer to one or more of these questions is no, then it may just be the time to consider closing.

 If you are on the fence, we suggest you not snap to judgment too quickly.
 One year falling below projections may not be the end, but two or three years in a row could be cause for concern.
-Similarly, we all have days when we’d rather do anything else than go to work, but if you find you find you are tired much of the time, or depressed about work on an ongoing basis, that’s a pretty big hint it’s time to close up shop.
+Similarly, we all have days when we’d rather do anything else than go to work, but if you find you are tired much of the time, or depressed about work on an ongoing basis, that’s a pretty big hint it’s time to close up shop.

 If you have made the decision to close your business, you will want to do it without leaving any loose ends.
 Of course, you want to get the most out of your investment in inventory, while offering your customers the best of shopping experiences.